 - Not all fonts are supported for all languages.
 You may find that your favorite font doesn’t exist in your target language and it may be necessary to substitute a similar font.

-- Graphics with text imbedded in them will need to be localized.
+- Graphics with text embedded in them will need to be localized.

 Globalization & cultural consulting